WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Voltage_Division/index.md

 title: Voltage Division
 ---

-Examining Ohm's law in the context of Kirchhoff's voltage law revealed an interesting fact about the voltage drop after each resistor in a series; the ratio of resistances determines how much the voltage is reduced at each interval.
+Examining Ohm's law in the context of Kirchhoff's voltage law revealed an interesting fact about the voltage drop after each resistor in a series; **the ratio of resistances determines how much the voltage is reduced at each interval**.
 Consider the following schematic which illustrates a _voltage divider_ circuit:

 ![Voltage Divider Circuit Illustration](../Voltage_Divider_Network_2.svg)